Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 B2C and B2B Marketplaces are Not the Same

 B2B marketplaces are built for the needs of B2B eCommerce.
-B2C solutions just aren’t up to the challenge of serving buyers and sellers in a marketplace for B2B.
+B2C market solutions just aren’t up to the challenge of serving buyers and sellers in a marketplace for B2B.
 It takes a platform built for B2B eCommerce.
-Unlike their B2C counterparts, business-focused marketplaces support the complexities of B2B sales through:
+Unlike their B2C counterparts, business-focused marketplaces support the complexities and best practices of B2B sales through:

 - Bulk ordering and checkout capabilities